AlexanderGaul/xray_ct/README.md

 After changing the setup of reconstruction, the user has to hit "Update reconstruction" to apply his changes and recompute the reconstructed volume using the new setup.
-The error is only recalculated (or removed) when "Update Noise" is presesd.
+The error is only recalculated (or removed) when "Update Noise" is pressed.

 ### Visualization widget manual